Palmetto Bluff Real Estate Company Sales Office

 Sunday 12 - 4pm

-Winter is quickly approaching which means peak golf season is coming to an end.
+Winter is quickly approaching, which means peak golf season is coming to an end.
 Although this is a slow time for golf, it doesn’t mean you can’t play or even enhance your game during this season.
-To keep your game in top condition come next season, there are many activities you can practice and habits you can adopt during the chilly winter months.
+To keep your game in top condition, there are many activities you can practice and habits you can adopt during the chilly winter months.

-Follow these winter golf tips to prepare your game, and before you know it, you’ll be back on the course!
+Follow these winter golf tips to prepare your game; before you know it, you’ll be back on the course!

 It’s recommended that you purchase new golf clubs every five years, so if you haven’t upgraded your clubs in a while — it might be the time to do so!
-However, if you’re content with the current clubs you own, you can make some simple adjustments to enhance your winter golf experience.
+However, if you’re content with your current clubs, you can make some simple adjustments to enhance your winter golf experience.

-Because of the softer fairways during the winter, it’s pivotal to keep the ball in the air as long as you can to maximize the distance you make off the tee.
+Because of the softer fairways during the winter, keeping the ball in the air as long as possible is pivotal to maximizing the distance you make off the tee.
 Consider giving your driver a little more loft to make your ball launch higher.
 Fortunately, the top golf drivers available today typically include an adjustable loft, making it possible to make this minor adjustment that could significantly alter your game.

 Greens will move much more slowly in the winter than they do in the height of summer because they are not just softer but also don’t usually get chopped nearly as low.
 The greatest putters come in various sizes and styles, but performance in the winter may be most influenced by weight.

-To achieve clean contact when chipping over the softer ground, you must be extremely accurate with your strike.
+You must be extremely accurate with your strike to achieve clean contact when chipping over the softer ground.
 This is because the front edge of the chip has a stronger tendency to dig.
 Consider adding a golf wedge with additional bounce on the loft you typically chip with to expand your margin for error.

 A warm-up is important no matter what time of the year.
 However, it’s even more crucial to prolong your warm-up with a strategy behind it in the colder months.
-You should warm up before you play golf to ensure a fluid and unhurried swing.
 Not including a proper warm-up in your routine may result in a golf injury that could prevent you from playing this winter or even later in the spring.

-Whenever you play golf, but especially during the winter, it’s best to arrive early to the green early and establish a consistent warm-up regimen that involves:
+Whenever you play golf, but especially during the winter, it’s best to arrive at the green early and establish a consistent warm-up regimen that involves:

 According to Lowcountry locals, you can experience all four seasons in a single day in South Carolina.
-Well, during a four-hour game of winter golf, the majority of golfers will experience at least one or two seasons.
-Thus, the secret to an excellent winter golf game is careful layering and warmer modifications to your golf attire.
-Lucky for Palmetto Bluff members, there are many shopping options, including the May River Pro Shop.
+Well, during a four-hour game of winter golf, most golfers will experience at least one or two seasons.
+Thus, the secret to an excellent winter game is careful layering and warmer modifications to your golf attire.
+Lucky for Palmetto Bluff Club Members, there are many shopping options, including the May River Pro Shop and Crossroads Airstream.

 If you’re looking for new winter golf pieces to add to your wardrobe, performance-based compression clothing is extremely popular among golfers.
-They are simple and easy to layer under quarter-zip pullovers and other golf shirts.
-Make sure to look for the most effective materials for on-course warmth such as basic fabrics like cotton and wool.
+It is simple and easy to layer under quarter-zip pullovers and other golf shirts.
+Make sure to look for the most effective materials for on-course warmth, such as basic fabrics like cotton and wool.

 When you play in the frigidity of winter, the feeling in your fingertips can start to fade, significantly reducing the performance advantages that leather gloves can provide.
 For the winter months, consider swapping your typical glove for a synthetic one — a far more durable and warmer alternative.

 Consider purchasing a pair of winter golf shoes with a stiffer sole to reduce unnecessary movement and provide strong traction.
-There’s no need to completely disregard spikeless options, but cleated shoes will provide you with more grip than the golf shoes you may wear during the warmer weather.
+There’s no need to completely disregard spikeless options, but cleated shoes will provide more grip than the golf shoes you may wear during warmer weather.

 Our final winter golf tip is to walk the course instead of driving your golf cart from hole to hole.
-The advantages of walking are extensive including muscle endurance, increased energy, and overall keeping you healthy!
-The additional benefit of walking 18 holes is that it keeps you warm on the course while also getting some extra exercise involved.
+Walking has numerous advantages, including muscle endurance, increased energy, and overall health!
+The additional benefit of walking 18 holes is that it keeps you warm on the course while also getting some extra exercise.

-With the May River Golf Course open year-round, you can practice these winter golf tips as you prepare for the upcoming peak spring season.
-With a private course reserved just for Palmetto Bluff guests and club members, the inviting fairways and eco-friendly turf are ideal for year-round play.
-The picturesque Jack Nicklaus Signature Course is perfect for admiring the grandeur of century-old live oaks and tranquil terrain.
+With the May River Golf Course and Crossroads open year-round, you can practice these winter golf tips as you prepare for the upcoming peak spring season.
+With two private courses reserved just for Palmetto Bluff Golf Club members (with a set number of tee times available for Montage Palmetto Bluff guests), the inviting fairways and eco-friendly turf are ideal for year-round play.
+The picturesque Jack Nicklaus Signature Course is perfect for admiring the grandeur of century-old live oaks, and Crossroads offers a revolutionary golf experience with its reversible nine-hole design.
 What better place to experience golf in the Lowcountry than Palmetto Bluff?

 Learn about the Palmetto Bluff Conservancy and how we keep the vision of our land in place.